Aikido Women - Sensei Natasha Hadwick 2nd Dan

-There are many fantastic Aikido women training and teaching the art.
-They often have an advantage over men because the techniques do not rely on physical strength for their effectiveness.
+There are many Aikido women training and teaching the art.
+They have an advantage over men because the techniques do not rely on physical strength for their effectiveness.

-There are also many women in Aikido because its not used for aggressive purposes, and by using the re-directed force of an attack, Aikido provides a very powerful means of self-defense... without muscle power!
+There are also many women in Aikido because its not used for aggressive purposes, and by using the redirected force of an attack, Aikido offers a powerful means of self-defense...

 Most importantly, however, all students are encouraged to study at their own pace.
 By studying aikido in a more relaxed atmosphere, it is hoped that students will leave feeling...